Polaubaba/Macropad1.01/README.md

 # Macropad1.01
-A copy-pasta macropad design and some other stuff.
+A simple macropad design and added features to it.

 # ⚡Circuit Board